Arsenal fans hurl bottles at City players after Rodri winner - WHIZ News

 What proved as costly for Arsenal was Gabriel getting booked for trying to scuff the penalty spot before Mahrez’s kick.

-Within a minute, Arsenal did have an immediate chance to regain the lead.
+Within a minute, Arsenal had an immediate chance to regain the lead.
 But Nathan Ake’s hooked, scrambling goal-line clearance prevented an own goal from Aymeric Laporte after he headed over goalkeeper Ederson.

 Then Gabriel was booked again in the 59th and saw red for fouling Gabriel Jesus.